rockyluke/lockdown/README.md

 ## 2020-03-13

 First day  without bringing our  son to  childcare.
-Everything looks  normal at home for him and I guess he thinks we are Saturday or Sunday.
+Everything feels  normal at home for  him and I guess  he thinks we  are Saturday or Sunday.
+Everything is also good at work.

 ## 2020-03-12